openstack/openstack-ansible/doc/source/install-guide/targethosts-prepare.rst

 On target hosts without local (console) access, We recommend adding the Secure Shell (SSH) server packages to the installation.

+We also recommend setting your locale to en_US.UTF-8.
+Other locales may work, but they are not tested or supported.

 Configuring the operating system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~